Edith Emily Dornwell

 Edith Emily Dornwell BSc (31 August 1865 - 18 November 1945) (later Raymond) was the first woman in Australia to graduate with a science degree, the first woman to graduate from the University of Adelaide, and the first person, male or female, to graduate with a science degree at the University of Adelaide.

-Early life
+Family

-Dornwell was born in New Zealand to German immigrant Bernhardt Carl Friedrich "Bernard" Dornwell and his wife Sarah.
-The family later moved to Adelaide, South Australia where Dornwell initially studied at the State Central Model School.
+The daughter, and first child, of German immigrant Bernhardt Carl Friedrich "Bernard" Dornwell (1842–1885), and Sarah Ann Dornwell (1839–1931), née Phillips, later Mrs. Frederick William Newman, Edith Emily Dornwell was born in New Zealand on 31 August 1865.
+The family later moved to Adelaide, South Australia.

+Dornwell married Lionel Charles Raymond (1868–1943), at St Andrew's Church, Walkerville on 13 February 1895.
+They had two children: Oliver Claude Raymond (1895-1980), and Roland Lionel Raymond (1899–1964).

+Education

-Following her father's early death when she was just 14, Dornwell won a bursary to attend the Advanced School for Girls (now Adelaide High School) the only state high school in South Australia during the 19th century.
+Dornwell initially studied at the Grote Street Model School; and, following her father's early death (she was just 14), Dornwell won a bursary to attend the Advanced School for Girls (now Adelaide High School) the only state high school in South Australia during the 19th century.
 Whilst at this school in 1880 she won first prize and £20 for the "Exhibition for Girls" examination.
 She matriculated in 1882 with honours in French, German, animal physiology and modern history.